e5LA/e5LA/README.md

 I recently started contributing to open source and have been enjoying working on [OpenRewrite](https://github.com/openrewrite/rewrite).
 I'm also exploring other meaningful projects to contribute to and learn from.

-Currently working on a few personal projects, like [realworld-java-solutions](https://github.com/e5LA/realworld-java-solutions) - more details coming soon.
+Currently working on a few personal projects, like [realworld-java-solutions](https://github.com/e5LA/realworld-java-solutions) - a showcase project demonstrating Java backend solutions.

+More projects to come.